The AI Project Manager: My PMI-CPMAI Journey

 The exam covers five core domains:

-1. Support Responsible and Trustworthy AI Efforts — governance, ethics, and risk in AI projects
+Support Responsible and Trustworthy AI Efforts — governance, ethics, and risk in AI projects.

-3. Identify Data Needs — understanding what data makes AI work (and what makes it fail)
+Identify Data Needs — understanding what data makes AI work (and what makes it fail).

-5. Operationalize AI Solutions — getting AI from prototype to production and keeping it there
+Operationalize AI Solutions — getting AI from prototype to production and keeping it there.

-The exam is 120 questions, 160 minutes, delivered via Pearson VUE either online or at a testing center.
-PMI membership is not required to sit the exam, but it brings the cost down from $899 to $699 USD.
+The exam consists of 120 questions and lasts 160 minutes.
+It is delivered via Pearson VUE, either online or at a testing center.
+PMI membership is not required to sit for the exam, but it reduces the cost from $899 to $699 USD.
 Maintenance requires 30 PDUs every three years.

 One important note: the PMI-CPMAI includes an exam-preparation course that must be completed before scheduling the exam.
 Instead of being a barrier, this design ensures all candidates share the same foundational context.